+Monroe’s motivated sequence can be a great help if you aren’t a natural-born public speaker.
 Delivering a persuasive speech is arguably a crucial skill of any good leader.
-But what if you aren’t a natural-born public speaker – is there a way to master this skill and start speaking in a more convincing manner?
-The answer is – yes, and Monroe’s motivated sequence can be a great help.
+If you need to master this skill and start speaking in a more convincing manner, try incorporating Monroe’s motivated sequence into your speeches to better convey your message.

 Monroe’s motivated sequence is a five-step persuasive speech outline developed in the mid-1930s by psychology and communication professor Alan H. Monroe.
 It is widely used to motivate and inspire the audience, and it’s instrumental in situations where the speaker is proposing a solution to a complex problem.

 Over the course of decades, Monroe’s motivated sequence has been used in numerous advertisements, sales pitches, and professional presentations.

 Now let’s look at the five steps that comprise Monroe’s motivated sequence outline and give you examples of how to use it in your speech.